We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Satisfaction with complaints

-This has increased from 40% in the last quarter.
+This has decreased from 47% in the last quarter.

 How we’re working to improve: